jondlm/website/_posts/2015-02-09-elegant-diagrams.md

 ## Installation

-These instructions are for people with Mac's and homebrew.
+These instructions are for people with Macs and homebrew.
 It's probably a similar process for Linux.
 All you need to do is install the *graphviz* homebrew package.
 This will make available a suite of command line tools.
-The one we're interested in is `dot`.
+We're interested in `dot`.

 {% highlight bash %}
 brew install graphviz